bjornmeansbear/lectureScripts/WhatIsSGD.md

 My lecture today is called "What is sustainable graphic design?"

-I'm going to try and present you with a handful of different arguments and definitions to help define the space where visual designing and sustainability overlap.
-I'm going to walk us through a few case-studies dealing with "what Sustainable Aesthetics might look like" — so we'll talk about materials, aesthetics, forms, semiotics, meanings, and philosophies; and how there are — fortunately or unfortunately — a plurality of ways to answer this question I've posed.
+I'm presenting you with a melange of arguments and definitions to help curate a space where visual designing and sustainability overlap meaningfully.
+I'm going to walk us through some theories and a few case-studies dealing with "what Sustainable Aesthetics might look like."
+We'll talk materials, aesthetics, forms, processes, semiotics, and philosophies.

 ## Quick background

 In my twenty year role as graphic designer I've designed books, record sleeves, magazines, logos, websites, exhibition graphics, and built digital tools.
 Regardless of final forms, if its client-based or self-initiated, I treat all my designs as opportunities for intellectual inquiry and self-expression.

+Sustainability has also been a key aspect of my work.
+I was making biodiesel, converting old mercedes to run on vegetable oil, building renewably powered websites, and ecologically considered print pieces since 2006.

+## A place to start

+The sustainabilitist principles.

 ## Define Sustainability?
 Define Sustainabilitists?